Annalise06/alx-pre_course/README.md

-a readme for this file
+My first readme has been updated